Nullmodem.Com

 USB

-The Universal Serial Bus (USB) is a new device communication standard developed by the computer and telecommunication industries.
-It is aimed at replacing most of the different kind of special interfaces such as conventional serial and parallel ports.
-Most of the new PCs and Macs have USB connectors at this point, and the number of peripherals is increasing exponentially.
+The Universal Serial Bus (USB) is a contemporary communication standard developed by the computer and telecommunication industries.
+It has replaced many of the special interfaces such as conventional serial ports, parallel ports, and keyboard ports.
+Most new PCs and Macs have USB connectors and the number of USB-connected peripherals has increased exponentially over the last 30 years.
 USB provides power to the devices connected to it.
 USB 1.1 provides 12 Mbit/s and 1.5 Mbit/s data transmission speeds.
 USB can't be used directly as a fast connection between PCs, but there are special products which allow small scale networking using USB bus.
 USB provides a powerful, hot-plug-capable, "true plug-and-play" interface between a host computer and add-on peripheral devices.

 NOTE - "Hot-plug-capable" means that you can plug in, use, and unplug devices without having to shut down the host computer.